lextoumbourou/notes/literature/books/The Art of Game Design - A Book of Lenses (2nd Edition).md

         * Games usually opt to combine rewards.
         * Rules of thumb from psychology:
             * Players acclimate to rewards quickly.
 Simple solution is to increase the value of rewards as the game progresses.
-            * [[variable rewards]]: if every 1/3 monsters you defeat gives you bonus items, it's a lot more interesting than getting them consistently.
+            * [[Variable rewards]]: if every 1/3 monsters you defeat gives you bonus items, it's a lot more interesting than getting them consistently.
         * **Lens #46: Lens of Rewards**
             * What are the game's current rewards?
 Is there room for more?
             * Are players excited when they get rewards or bored?